imxugan/CSGO-Skill/TERMS.md

 We reserve the right to change this agreement, and you are responsible for regularly reviewing this agreement.
 Your continued use of this project after the effective date of such changes will constitute acceptance of and agreement to any such changes.
 If you don't agree with any such changes, or to any of the terms in this agreement, your only remedy is to discontinue using this project.
 We may suspend or discontinue the project at any time to you and/or to others, without notice.

 #### G. Termination
 We reserve the right to terminate any CSGO Skill account for any reason and without notice.
+If you wish to terminate your CSGO Skill account, simply contact us and we will delete your information as required by law.

+#### H. Contact Information
+For any questions or concerns about CSGO Skill, please email the devteam@csgoskill.com.
+It could take 48 hours or more to receive a response, but it could also take less than an hour.
+Listen, I'm just one guy here, so please be patient.
+For the fastest response, you may open an issue on the GitHub repository at github.com/almic/CSGO-Skill.